 Ex-Phoenix sheriff wants his campaign talk banned at trial

-There are 3 comments on the KATC-TV Lafayette story from 14 hrs ago, titled Ex-Phoenix sheriff wants his campaign talk banned at trial.
-In it, KATC-TV Lafayette reports that:
+There are 3 comments on the The New Zealand Herald story from 14 hrs ago, titled Ex-Phoenix sheriff wants his campaign talk banned at trial.
+In it, The New Zealand Herald reports that:

 |